Last updated: 28 July 2021

 The guidelines around Coronavirus in Scotland are constantly monitored and frequently updated.
 You can always find the most up-to-date information here.
 I also have a blog post about current guidelines that I update as frequently as possible.

-At the time of writing this in February 2021, the majority of the country is in a strict lockdown.
+At the time of writing this in July 2021, the majority of the country is fairly open.

-- Tourist attractions and restaurants are closed.
-Tour operators are not offering tours and activities.
+- Tour operators are back to offering tours and activities.

 Can I enter if I had the vaccine?

-All scientific research we have at the moment suggests that even if you get the vaccine, you might still be able to transit the virus.
+All scientific research we have at the moment suggests that even if you get the vaccine, you might still be able to transmit the virus.

 Here are some sources about this on BBC Future, a study published in the biological journal PLOS Biology, a study in the New England Journal of Medicine, official advice by the UK Government and official advice by the CDC in the US.